Frequently Asked Questions (FAQ'S)

 Where will I get a form to apply for federal and state programs?
 Which form should I complete?
 When should I complete the form?

-• The form you need to complete is called the Free Application for Federal Student Aid (FAFSA®), and it can be completed online.
+- The form you need to complete is called the Free Application for Federal Student Aid (FAFSA®), and it can be completed online.
 Complete your FAFSA as soon as possible.
-The 2024-25 FAFSA is now available.
+The 2025-26 FAFSA is now available.
+Students (and any contributors, if applicable) who successfully submitted the 2025-26 FAFSA form during the fall 2024 beta testing period do not need to resubmit it.
 To apply online, you (and your parent, if you are a dependent) must obtain an FSA ID from the U.S. Department of Education (if you have not yet obtained an FSA ID, you can find more information in the FSA's "How to Create an FSA ID (Account Username and Password)" video).

 If you are unable to apply online, visit the Filling Out the FAFSA Form page at Federal Student Aid’s StudentAid.gov for information on how to download a PDF version of the FAFSA.
 The FAFSA is available in both English and Spanish.